The £15 Billion Car Finance Scandal: Who Will Pay the Price?

 PCPclaimDirect: We Know Who to Hold Accountable

-• We Have the Experience: Our team understands the arguments and evidence required to build a successful case against these large firms.
+• We Have the Experience: Our specialist firm understands the arguments and evidence required to build a case against these firms.

-• No Financial Risk to You: Our No Win, No Fee service means you can access our expertise without paying a penny upfront.
+• No Win, No Fee*: Our service means you can access our expertise without paying a penny upfront.

 The price for this scandal will be paid by the lenders who facilitated it.
 Our mission is to ensure you get your money back.